-5. Cash and Cash Equivalents
+5. Cash Equivalents

-Cash equivalents consist principally of money market funds and commercial paper, with maturities of three months or less when purchased.
-As of September 27, 2014, a substantial portion of the Company's cash accounts was concentrated at a single financial institution, which potentially exposes the Company to credit risks.
+Cash equivalents consist principally of money market funds with maturities of three months or less when purchased.
+As of April 4, 2015, a substantial portion of CRA's cash accounts was concentrated at a single financial institution, which potentially exposes CRA to credit risks.
 The financial institution has a short-term credit rating of A-2 by Standard & Poor's ratings services.
-The Company has not experienced any losses related to such accounts, and the Company does not believe that there is significant risk of non-performance by the financial institution.
-The Company's cash on deposit at this financial institution is fully liquid, and the Company continually monitors the credit ratings of this financial institution.
+CRA has not experienced any losses related to such accounts.
+CRA does not believe that there is significant risk of non-performance by the financial institution.
+CRA's cash on deposit is fully liquid and CRA continually monitors the credit ratings of the institution.